conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

         - The `CMAKE_BUILD_TYPE` variable for single-configuration generators.
         - The `BUILD_TESTING` variable set to `OFF` when the configuration `tools.build:skip_test` is true.
-        - An "Environment" section, setting all the environment information related to the :ref:`VirtualBuildEnv<conan_tools_env_virtualbuildenv>`, if applicable.
+        - An environment section, setting all the environment information related to the :ref:`VirtualBuildEnv<conan_tools_env_virtualbuildenv>`, if applicable.
 This environment can be modified in the `generate()` method of the recipe by passing an environment through the `CMakeToolchain.presets_build_environment` attribute.